Zarifhilman/Peformative-Trio/README.md

 # 🎓 UQVERSE
- *You can access the live demo here:** [UQVERSE](https://create.viverse.com/LwLQdUZ)
+ *You can access the live demo here:** [UQVERSE](https://create.viverse.com/LwLQdUZ) ⚠️ **Note:**
+> This project was built using **PlayCanvas**.
+You will not see any active pull requests or commits here because the main development happens inside the PlayCanvas editor.
+>
+> To try the project:
+> 1. Go to the **[Releases](../../releases)** section of this repository.
+> 2. Download the latest ZIP file.
+> 3. Follow the included instructions to open the project in PlayCanvas.

 UQVERSE is a **3D open-world inspired learning platform**, built with **PlayCanvas** and **VIVERSE**, where students can:
 - Attend **lectures** in a virtual world